marklogic/ml-gradle/README.md

 =========
 First, please note the [Wiki and FAQ](https://github.com/rjrudin/ml-gradle/wiki) which have answers to many of the questions you'll have or run into soon.

 To use ml-gradle right away, you'll need Gradle installed first.
 And of course you'll need Marklogic installed somewhere - it doesn't have to be the same computer as the one you're running Gradle on.
-Then create a directory for your project and add a build.gradle file and a gradle.properties file.
+Then create a directory for your project and add a build.gradle file and a gradle.properties file (a Gradle best practice is to put properties in this file so they can be easily overridden).
 Here's the simplest build.gradle file possible:

-    buildscript {
-      repositories {
-        jcenter()
-      }
-    }

-    plugins {
-      id "com.marklogic.ml-gradle" version "2.0rc2"
-    }
+<script src="https://gist.github.com/rjrudin/51c7076786d05a5876a8.js" xml:space="preserve"></script>

-And here's the simplest gradle.properties file possible (you can of course customize these properties as needed, particularly the port - make sure that it's open on the host you're deploying to):
+And here's a basic gradle.properties file (you can of course customize these properties as needed, particularly the port - make sure that it's open on the host you're deploying to; you can also omit all of these, and ml-gradle will assume some sensible defaults, but it's expected you'll want to customize these):

     mlHost=localhost
     mlUsername=admin